 You should not use this medication if you are allergic to amlodipine (Norvasc) or valsartan (Diovan).

-To make sure you can safely take amlodipine and valsartan, tell your doctor if you have any of these other conditions:
+To make sure amlodipine and valsartan is safe for you, tell your doctor if you have:

 - kidney disease (or if you are on dialysis);